Wild CLAY WOrkshop

 • Collect and process raw clay on site using simple methods and basic tools

-• Learn how to identify, locate, and harvest clay in the wild
+• Learn how to locate, identify, analyze, and harvest clay in the wild

 • Formulate simple clay bodies for specific uses

-• Fire, glaze, and finish work on site using accessible techniques
+• Decorate/glaze, fire, and finish work on site using natural materials and accessible techniques

-• Work together through all parts of the ceramic process, helping each other with clay processing and drying, loading and firing kilns, and mixing glazes.
+• Work together through all parts of the ceramic process, helping each other with clay processing and drying, loading and firing kilns, and mixing slips/glazes

 CERAMICS FACILITIES INCLUDE:

-• Large work tables and workspace in the Seeger Studio Barn
+• Large work tables, workspace, tool cubby space in the Seeger Studio Barn

-• Outdoor covered workspace (the Clay Cathedral) for drying clay and firing propane kilns
+• Outdoor covered workspace (the Clay Cathedral) for rainy-day drying clay and firing propane kilns

 • All the clay you can harvest & process